Julian Lloyd Webber: Personal life

-In 1974, aged 23, Lloyd Webber married Celia Ballantyne, a marriage that lasted 15 years.
+In 1974, aged 23, Lloyd Webber married Celia Ballantyne.
+The marriage was dissolved in 1989.
 In 1989 he married Zohra Mahmoud Ghazi, a great niece of Mohammed Zahir Shah, king of Afghanistan, with whom he had a son.
 His third marriage was to French-Algerian Kheira Bourahla.
-In 2009 he married fellow cellist Jiaxin Cheng.
+In 2009 he married Jiaxin Cheng (also a cellist).
 The couple have one daughter.

 He is a lifelong supporter of Leyton Orient football club in east London.